the-expanse/SideQuestWiki/About-Installing-Mods-and-songs-through-SideQuest.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609099705246416911/Screenshot_1127.png)

-and head to the Mods tab to enable them
+and head to the Mods tab to enable them by flipping the switch on the desired mod to the on possession
 ![](https://cdn.discordapp.com/attachments/608376262347587595/609099688838299678/Screenshot_1128.png)